OK you girl wanderers, we’re back!

 Today I’m excited to introduce you all to Alexandra Baackes from Alex in Wanderland.
 Alex is probably one of the most active bloggers I know, publishing new posts almost daily even while she’s travelling!
 I try to post once a week and even then I seem to struggle, so I really have no idea how she does it.

-Globetrotting full time since 2009 and certainly no stranger to going solo, Alex now has a blog literally overflowing with useful info about all things travel.
+Globetrotting full time since 2009 and certainly no stranger to going solo, Alex now has a travel blog literally overflowing with useful info about all things travel.
 You’ll find she writes quite candidly about her adventures and personal experiences, which is always refreshing and is really what travel is all about.
 Hopefully, you’ll get a little glimpse of that in our interview below.

 Ready for Wanderland?